ft_context.txt For Vim version 9.2. Last change: 2026 Jan 10

 typesetting command.
 That must be a function that takes a path and returns the

-command as a List.
+command as a list.
 For example:

 def ConTeXtCustomCommand(path: string): list<string>